3 investment strategies to navigate the stock market in 2021 - ExBulletin

 2. Focus on quality investments

-Whether you invest in individual stocks, exchange traded funds (ETFs), mutual funds, or a variety of different investments, quality is key.
+Whether you invest in individual actions, exchange traded funds (AND F), mutual fund, or a variety of different investments, quality is the key.
 While there is no one-size-fits-all approach to choosing the investments that are right for you, there are a few factors to consider when building a strong portfolio.

 If you are buying individual stocks, do as much research as possible on each company.
 The best stocks come from organizations with the strongest underlying business fundamentals.
 The more you know about the companies you buy, the easier it will be for you to choose quality stocks that will perform well over time.